riscv-boom/riscv-boom/docs/sections/issue-units.rst

 .. figure:: /figures/issue_slot.png
     :alt: Single Issue Slot

-    A single issue slot from the Issue Window.
+    A single issue slot from the Issue Queue.

-Each issue select logic port is a static-priority encoder that picks that first available micro-op in the issue window.
-Each port will only schedule a micro-op that its port can handle (e.g., floating point micro-ops will only be scheduled onto the port governing the Floating Point Unit).
-This creates a cascading priority encoder for ports that can schedule the same micro-ops as each other.
+Each issue select logic port is a static-priority encoder that picks that first available Micro-Op in the Issue Queue.
+Each port will only schedule a Micro-Op that its port can handle (e.g., floating point Micro-Ops will only be scheduled onto the port governing the Floating Point Unit).
+This creates a cascading priority encoder for ports that can schedule the same Micro-Ops as each other.

-If a functional unit is unavailable, it de-asserts its available signal and instructions will not be issued to it (e.g., an un-pipelined divider).
+If a Functional Unit is unavailable, it de-asserts its available signal and instructions will not be issued to it (e.g., an un-pipelined divider).

-Un-ordered Issue Window
+Un-ordered Issue Queue
 -----------------------

 There are two scheduling policies available in BOOM.

-The first is a R10K-style un-ordered issue window.
-Dispatching instructions are placed into the first available issue window slot and remain there until they are *issued*.
-This can lead to pathologically poor performance, particularly in scenarios where unpredictable branches are placed into the lower priority slots and are unable to be issued until the ROB fills up and the issue window starts to drain.
+The first is a R10K-style Un-ordered Issue
+Queue.
+Dispatching instructions are placed into the first available Issue Queue slot and remain there until they are *issued*.
+This can lead to pathologically poor performance, particularly in scenarios where unpredictable branches are placed into the lower priority slots and are unable to be issued until the ROB fills up and the Issue Window starts to drain.
 Because instructions following branches are only *implicitly* dependent on the branch, there is no other forcing function that enables the branches to issue earlier, except the filling of the ROB.

-Age-ordered Issue Window
+Age-ordered Issue Queue
 ------------------------

-The second available policy is an age-ordered issue window.
-Dispatched instructions are placed into the bottom of the issue window (at lowest priority).
-Every cycle, every instruction is shifted upwards (the issue window is a “collapsing queue").
+The second available policy is an Age-ordered Issue Queue.
+Dispatched instructions are placed into the bottom of the Issue Queue (at lowest priority).
+Every cycle, every instruction is shifted upwards (the Issue queue is a “collapsing queue").
 Thus, the oldest instructions will have the highest issue priority.
-While this increases performance by scheduling older branches and older loads as soon as possible, it comes with a potential energy penalty as potentially every issue window slot is being read and written to on every cycle.
+While this increases performance by scheduling older branches and older loads as soon as possible, it comes with a potential energy penalty as potentially every Issue Queue slot is being read and written to on every cycle.

 Wake-up
 -------

-There are two types of wake-up in BOOM - *fast* wakeup and *slow* wakeup.
-Because ALU micro-ops can send their write-back data through the bypass network, issued ALU micro-ops will broadcast their wakeup to the issue-window as they are issued.
+There are two types of wake-up in BOOM - *fast* wakeup and *slow* wakeup (also called a long latency wakeup).
+Because ALU Micro-Ops can send their write-back data through the bypass network, issued ALU Micro-Ops will broadcast their wakeup to the Issue Queue as they are issued.

 However, floating-point operations, loads, and variable latency operations are not sent through the bypass network, and instead the